tycrek/degoogle/README.md

   - [Purism Laptops](https://puri.sm/) - **5-eyes** - Privacy-focused laptop running PureOS.
 Good designs and decent hardware.
   - [Pinebook Pro](https://www.pine64.org/pinebook-pro/) - Mid-range Linux/FreeBSD alternative to Chromebook.
 - Chromecast
-  - [Microsoft Wireless HDMI adapter](https://www.microsoft.com/accessories/en-us/products/adapters/wireless-display-adapter-2/p3q-00001) - **5-eyes** - The **only** reason I'm recommending this Microsoft product is because there is no possible way for it to extract any data and ship it off to Microsoft.
+  - [Microsoft less HDMI adapter](https://www.microsoft.com/accessories/en-us/products/adapters/wireless-display-adapter-2/p3q-00001) - **5-eyes** - The **only** reason I'm recommending this Microsoft product is because there is no possible way for it to extract any data and ship it off to Microsoft.
 If someone finds proof that it *can*, I will remove it.
 - Google Home
   - [Mycroft](https://mycroft.ai/) - **5-eyes** - Open-source virtual personal assistant.
 Can be run on a Raspberry Pi. (thanks u/Kentto7)
   - [Home Assistant](https://www.home-assistant.io/) - Open-source home automation. (thanks u/bilange)